If you’re planning a road trip in the UK, here are some of the essentials you need to pack for your trip

 This post contains affiliate links – we receive a small fee from purchases made through these links.
 For more details, please see our Disclosure Statement.

-I absolutely love road trips, whether I’m driving across Europe or just heading North for a trip to the West coast of Scotland.
+I absolutely adore a road trip, whether I’m driving across Europe or just heading North for a trip to the West coast of Scotland.

-And even though travel is starting to get back to normal now, you may well be planning a UK road trip for your next holiday.
+And you may well be planning a UK road trip for your next holiday.
 Whether you’re exploring Cornwall by car, driving to Portmeirion in Wales for the weekend, or heading to Dundee for a city break, you’re spoiled for choice in the UK.

 Taking time to make sure you’re well prepared before you leave is the best way to make sure that your road trip around the UK is as fun and as safe as possible.
 So before you leave for your next road trip, take a look at our list of essentials for road trips:

 Driver’s licence and insurance details

 First things first, you need to check that all of your paperwork is in order before you head off on your road trip.